No products in the cart.

 What do investors need to know?
 What are the restrictions?
 SEC issues?

-Over the course of two days we’ll go in-depth into a variety of issues in this burgeoning industry for attorneys, investors and business operators.
+Recorded over the course of two days, the program goes in-depth into a variety of issues in this burgeoning industry for attorneys, investors and business operators.

-On Day One your faculty will give a brief overview and update of the regulations related to legalized marijuana in California and they will discuss the governing agencies involved.
+On Day One, your faculty gives a brief overview and update of the regulations related to legalized marijuana in California and they discuss the governing agencies involved.

 You’ll then get an update and hear a discussion from those already running marijuana related businesses – what challenges have they faced?
 What was their due diligence process?
 What pending legislation might be a concern?

-The final session of the day will walk you through drafting supplier and distributor contracts.
+The final session of the day walks you through drafting supplier and distributor contracts.

-During lunch on Day One you will hear from and question a few City and County officials from Southern and Northern California about the permitting process, challenges they face and expectations they have for the future.
+A few City and County officials from Southern and Northern California discuss the permitting process, challenges they face and expectations they have for the future.

 Our second day of the conference covers some of the more advanced topics related to the cannabis industry.

-We’ll then talk a little about employer/employee issues related to growers and farming, and alert you to the various tax considerations – state, local and federal.
+We then discussed employer/employee issues related to growers and farming, and alert you to the various tax considerations – state, local and federal.

-In the afternoon on Day Two you’ll get the skinny on Investing in cannabis and cannabis adjacent businesses, including investment vehicles, SEC issues, IPO’s and buying and selling cannabis related businesses.
+In the Day Two afternoon recording, you’ll get the skinny on Investing in cannabis and cannabis adjacent businesses, including investment vehicles, SEC issues, IPO’s and buying and selling cannabis related businesses.

-Your faculty will then spend a good amount of time covering what you need to know related to real estate transactions and commercial leasing in this field.
+Your faculty then covers what you need to know related to real estate transactions and commercial leasing in this field.